George Davis (robber): Public activism

 On 19 August 1975, while Davis was serving a 20-year prison sentence for the Ilford LEB robbery, his supporters dug holes in the pitch and poured oil over one end of the wicket at the Headingley Cricket Ground, preventing further play in the Test match between England and Australia.
 This direct action protest by relatives and friends of George Davis was accompanied by Davis Campaign graffiti proclaiming "FREE GEORGE DAVIS ...
 JUSTICE FOR GEORGE DAVIS ...
 GEORGE DAVIS IS INNOCENT ...
 SORRY IT HAD TO [BE] DONE".
 Three men and one woman were tried for this incident, and one, Peter Chappell, was eventually jailed for 18 months.
 The Davis campaigners who were remanded to prison to await trial for the Headingley sabotage continued their campaigning in support of one another within the prison system.
 One, Geraldine Hughes, refused to accept bail until it had also been granted to all of her co-accused.
 The campaign was also characterised by the graffiti “GEORGE DAVIS IS INNOCENT OK” or some variant thereof, in plain white paint, appearing on dozens of walls and bridges in London and on motorways.

 Celebrity support

-Roger Daltrey of The Who went on stage in 1975 wearing a T-shirt emblazoned with "George Davis Is Innocent".
+Roger Daltrey of The Who went on stage in 1975 wearing a T-shirt saying "George Davis Is Innocent".
 "George Davis Is Innocent" was a song on Sham 69's 1978 debut album Tell Us the Truth, and the song "The Cockney Kids Are Innocent" ends with a namecheck.
 Patrik Fitzgerald also showed support with "George" on the 1979 EP The Paranoid Ward.
-Davis received a namecheck in the Duran Duran song "Friends of Mine" on the album Duran Duran (1981): the chorus begins "Georgie Davis is coming out".
+Davis was mentioned in the Duran Duran song "Friends of Mine" on the album Duran Duran (1981): the chorus begins "Georgie Davis is coming out".

 The back cover of the Tom Robinson Band's LP Power in the Darkness (1978) contains a cropped photo of the band seated on a street in front of a wall; the 2004 CD issue of that album shows the uncropped photo, showing the wall contained the graffito "GEORGE DAVIS IS GUILTY".